CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ---
 layout: post
-title: Stealing the funds of all HTC Exodus users
+title: Funds are SSafu: Stealing the funds of all HTC Exodus users
 summary: A small flaw in a Shamir Secret Sharing allows an attacker to steal the funds of all HTC Exodus users remotely without any interaction with Exoodus phone.
 featured-img: segascope

 ---

-# HTC EXODUS 1: Funds are SSAFU?

 # TL;DR

 An attacker with a code execution on Android (anyone) could steal the seed of all HTC Exodus users.